mmattDonk/crossban-bot/README.md

 ```
 **Make sure .env and config.json are in the bot folder**

-3. Make a "logs" folder inside of the `bot` folder (if you have logging enabled)

-4. Install requirements `python3 -m pip install -U -r bot/requirements.txt`
+3. Install requirements `python3 -m pip install -U -r bot/requirements.txt`

-5. Start bot `python3 bot/bot.py`
+4. Start bot `python3 bot/bot.py`

-(Or you can skin steps 4 and 5 by using Docker `docker-compose up --build`
+(Or you can skin steps 4 and 5 by using Docker `docker-compose up --build`)
-Note: You won't be able to see logs.)

 ## Commands
 ### All commands that are bolded, are `OWNER ONLY` (which means only the bot owners can use them)